ryandellison/coral/README.md

 # coral

-Coral is a kernel-mode linux keylogger that logs keys by registering a keyboard notifier with the kernel.
+Coral is a kernel space linux keylogger that logs keys by registering a keyboard notifier with the kernel.

 ## Building